FanZixian/Integrating-Singular-Spectrum-Analysis-with-Deep-Learning-Algorithms-for-Australia-Stocks-Forecast/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+The data is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), and the code is available under the [MIT License](https://opensource.org/license/mit/). - see the `LICENSE.md` files for details